 If you’re trying to get your head around the concept, it’s a lot to take in.

 Maybe you’re even a little skeptical about the whole Employee Engagement thing – wondering if it’s a passing fad.

 Or maybe you're on board with the idea but don’t know where to start.

 The following lessons will lead you through the labyrinth, pointing out useful resources along the way.

 Lesson 1.
 What is Employee Engagement?

-Like Shrek and that proverbial onion, ‘Employee Engagement’ has so many layers.
+Like the proverbial onion, ‘Employee Engagement’ has many layers.

 For senior executives it has to do with culture, values and competitive edge.